back to buchty.net Casiorama back to Casiorama

 The filters Trying to reach me?

 The FZ-1 filters are somewhat legendary.
 Not only, they were the almost first real DCFs employed in a commercially sold musical instrument, no, it's their very special, sometimes strange sound.
-So, sometimes the filter parameters just don't work in the way you'd expect.
-Instead, they sound just ...
-Well, personally I think the FZ-1's DCF is one of the best distortion I've ever heard :) Sad but true...
-These days one really calls for spam when publishing an email address on a website.
-But what the heck.
+Personally I think the FZ-1's DCF is one of the best distortion I've ever heard :) Suggestions, questions, acclamation, or simple curiosity about who that guy is you might want to place here:

 rainer@buchty.net